bitplane/bitplane.net/dev/amos/index.md

 ## Ramblings about multimedia

 The 90s were a beautiful time for multimedia.
-Moving from a time where hard drives were an expensive luxury, low bandwidth cassette tape and low capacity floppy disks ruled the day.
+The end of a time when drives were an expensive luxury, one where low bandwidth cassette tape and low capacity floppy disks ruled the day.

-In the good old days graphics and audio weren't just created, they were engineered.
+In the good old days graphics and audio weren't produced, they were engineered.
 You'd carefully craft the palette as well as paint the pixels, knowing that 16 colours looked naff, 64 were painfully slow, and 32 needed some tricks to make things fast enough.
-You could swap the colours out in realtime very quickly - abuse duplicate colours and swap them out for animation effects as the electron beam scanned down each line.
-Compression mattered, bytes were counted, sizes aligned to hardware widths, you had to keep ahead of the scan line when filling the graphics card's output memory or you'd get tearing, lest take the speed and RAM hit of double-buffering.
-Apparently the reason BMP files are upside down is because a subtraction operation took less cycles than an addition.
-It probably wasn't, but I like the sound of that.
+You could swap the colours out in realtime very quickly - abuse duplicate values and switch them for animation effects as the electron beam scanned down each line.
+Compression mattered, bytes were counted, sizes aligned to hardware widths.
+You had to keep ahead of the scan line while streaming into the graphics card's memory, otherwise you'd get tearing, or take the speed and RAM hit of double-buffering.
+I once heard the reason why BMP files are upside down is because a subtraction operation took less cycles than an addition.
+It isn't true, but it's believable.

 Audio was similar, chip tune was standard.
-You couldn't just record into a mic at 11khz mono and get 30 seconds of audio on a floppy disk; you want a couple of tunes in your game.
-So instruments would be crafted by breaking them up into start, loop, end, and pitch shifted on the fly by banging the metal, interleaved to fake more than 2 channels, and the snare drum would take up more space than everything else combined.
+You couldn't just record 11khz mono into a mic - you'd fill a floppy disk with 30 seconds of audio and you'd want a couple of tunes in your game.
+So instruments would be crafted by breaking them up into start, loop and end, shaped by an envelope and pitch shifted on the fly by banging the metal, interleaved to fake more than 2 channels.
+The snare drum would take up more space than everything else combined, entropy was expensive.

-Then the CD came along and the public were wowed by the voice acting and full motion video, while we looked on in utter disgust.
+Then the CD came along.
+The public were wowed by the voice acting and full-motion video, while we looked on in utter disgust.
 With 800 times as much space, we went from an era of extreme resource constraints to one of egregious bloat and wastefulness.
 From one of precision engineering and craftmanship, to filler.
+Yet on the cusp of that change, BASIC programmers like me could churn out hundreds of screens in [DPaint](/log/2005/seascape) without tiling, and [make games](eggit) and share them with the kids in school.
+The hypocrisy, empowerment and the loss of craftmanship were real.

 ## Some projects